 Sarco has successfully fulfilled several contracts with the federal government and recently supplied the feds with 17,000 units of a multiple magazine holder.
 This product holds two magazines, in a "V" configuration on the underside of the M16 rifle.
 Once the first 30 rounds are fired, the holder allows another magazine to be inserted into the rifle within seconds.

-In a recent deal, SARCO purchased much of the production facilities of the old High Standard Co.
+In a recent deal, Sarco, Inc. purchased much of the production facilities of the old High Standard Co.
 This included nine models of pump and automatic shotguns including the famous Model 10B bull pup police shotgun, three models of pump and semi-auto .22 rifles, and ten models of revolvers.

-Among his other activities, Steen is very active in the F.A.I.R.
-(Firearms Importers' Roundtable) Trade Group (serving as its president), which protects the interests of firearms importers by monitoring legislation and other activities.
+Among his other activities, Steen is president of the F.A.I.R.
+(Firearms Importers' Roundtable) Trade Group, which protects the interests of firearms importers by monitoring legislation and other activities.
 The organization was founded in 1994 and has its headquarters in Washington, D.C.
 FAIR's membership is composed of firearms and ammunition importers, manufacturers, distributors and sales representatives.

 The group's goal is to keep the American firearms and ammunition markets open to the global community of suppliers, with an end goal of a "level playing field" that will provide American consumers the broadest market choices.